 Use First Principles to cut through accepted dogma, beliefs or approaches to uncover the issues that underlie them.
 Try asking 'What if?' questions to explore unexpected and even unrealistic possibilities that might open up new options for you.

-- Explain the problem to an 8-year-old.
+- Explain the problem to a child.

 Inspired by the Feynman Technique, consider how you would explain the problem and/or domain to a child — thus drilling down to the most simple and basic elements.